johandry/terranova/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots or logs**
 If applicable, add screenshots to help explain your problem.
-When sending lengthy log-files, consider posting them as a gist (https://gist.github.com).
+For lengthy log-files, consider posting them as a gist (https://gist.github.com) or use services line Dropbox and share a link to the Zip file.
 Don't forget to remove sensitive data from your logfiles before posting.
 You can replace those parts with "REDACTED".

 **Platforms**